Congratulations to Luna Lab co-founder Ellen Reid on her 2019 Pulitzer Prize for her opera p r i s m!

 Self-identified female, non-binary, and gender non-conforming young composers from 8th grade through college first years are invited to apply.
 Composers who have already participated in Luna Lab are asked to wait a year before applying again.

-Tuition covers a small part of the total cost per fellow to run Luna Lab, and remaining costs are covered by our generous funders.
-Luna Composition Lab is made possible, in part, by the Augustine Foundation, Calliope PR LLC, The Cheswatyr Foundation, The Patrina Foundation, New York Community Trust, the Virginia B. Toulmin Foundation.
+Tuition covers a small part of the total cost per Fellow to run Luna Lab, and remaining costs are covered by our generous funders.
+Luna Composition Lab is made possible, in part, by the Augustine Foundation, Calliope PR LLC, The Cheswatyr Foundation, The Patrina Foundation, and the Virginia B. Toulmin Foundation.
 Tiffany Cuaresma is the recipient of the James R. Rosenfield Fellowship.
 Yuri Lee is the recipient of the Patrina Foundation Fellowship.
 Joanna McDonald is the recipient of the Sydney Striker Fellowship.

 What We Do

 Luna Composition Lab is divided into three cycles within Face the Music's own season.
 Over the course of the three cycles, Luna Lab Fellows will create a new piece of music to be performed at a concert the end of the third cycle.

 First Cycle | Exploration: November - December